AlexanderWillner/things.sh/README.md

 ## CREDITS
  * Author	: Arjan van der Gaag (script for Things 2)
- * Author	: Alexander Willner (updates for Things 3, added many more commands)
+ * Author	: Alexander Willner (updates for Things 3, added many more commands, a lot refactoring)
  * License	: Whatever.
 Use at your own risk.
  * https://github.com/AlexanderWillner/things.sh